Jennifer Nettles Stuns In A Clingy, Cheetah-Print Bodysuit, And Instagram Is Loving It

 In the upcoming press push, Jennifer could perhaps call on old friend Kelly Clarkson, who recently launched her own talk show, per The Inquisitr.
 The two briefly worked together on a short-lived television competition show called Duets.

 Meanwhile, fans await Jennifer’s newest sartorial uploads.
-A recent favorite included a stunning green satin skirt with matching knit sweater.
-However, even more popular was a post from over the summer that showed the singer rocking a pink fringe jumpsuit in an outfit that fans went wild over.
+A recent favorite included a stunning green satin skirt with a matching knit sweater.
+However, even more popular was a post from over the summer — one that showed the singer rocking a pink fringe jumpsuit, an outfit that fans went wild over.

-The picture earned nearly 9,000 likes as well as a whopping 136 comments.
+The aforementioned picture earned nearly 9,000 likes as well as 136 comments.